mklbc19/DA-Capstone-Project---Animal-Shelters/README.md

 ## Overview
 Welcome!
 Thank you for taking an interest in my project.
 This analysis will compare the animal shelter intakes/outtakes between Louisville, KY and Dallas, TX.
 After that, I am going to see how that compares to the nationwide numbers.
 I want to see if Louisville or Dallas was far off from each other in regards to the number of intakes and outtakes an animal shelter processes in one year.
 I also want to see if there is a common trend with the type of intakes.
 I assume that the larger intake/outtake numbers will be with cats and dogs, but is there one or the other that is consistent with another location?
 I then want to compare that to the nationwide numbers, cleaning that data to exhibit their respective states, Kentucky and Texas.

-## A little about me and why I chose this project
-I am an avid lover of all animals, and feel that we can all learn something from them.
-I also feel like some get animals without the intent of keeping them for their lifetime, and I always wonder why.
-If I could have done college all over, I would have at least delved a little into being a veternarian.
-It often saddens me to see animals in shelters for any length of time.
-My "if I won the lottery story" would be that I would open a farm and adopt as many animals from the shelter so that they can live out their days running around free.
-I currently have one near-18 year old dog named Bentley, and a 3 year old cat named Zero.

 ## Data
 I used three datasets in this project.
 Each lists numbers/incidences of intake and outakes.
 I have one for Louisville, Dallas, and Nationwide.